$B_c$ meson decays into $S$-wave charmonium plus light meson pairs in the perturbative QCD approach: Introduction

 As addressed above, the $B^+_c \to J/\psi\pi^+\pi^0$ decay is expected to proceed through a $\rho^+ \to \pi^+\pi^0$ intermediate state, as shown in Fig. \ref{fey}.
-In this work, we will study the $P$-wave resonance contributions to three-body decays $B^+_c \to \Psi P_1P_2$ with PQCD approach.
-Recalling that a factorization formalism that describes multi-body $B$ meson decays in entire phase space is not yet available at present.
+In this work, we will study the $P$-wave resonance contributions to quasi-two-body decays $B^+_c \to \Psi(V\to) P_1P_2$ in the PQCD approach, with the meson pairs $P_1P_2=\pi\pi,K\pi$ and the charmonium $\Psi=\eta_c(1S, 2S), J/\psi, \psi(2S)$.
+The invariant mass spectra of the final-state $\pi\pi$ and $K\pi$ pairs are dominated by the $\rho(770), K^*(892)$, respectively.
+The contributions from the excited $\rho^{\prime}(1450)$, $\rho^{\prime\prime}(1700)$ and $\rho^{\prime\prime\prime}(2254)$ resonances are also concerned in the $\pi\pi$ invariant-mass spectrum.
+For simplicity, in the following parts of this work, $\rho, \rho^{\prime}, \rho^{\prime\prime}$ and $\rho^{\prime\prime\prime}$ will be adopted to represent the $\rho(770), \rho^{\prime}(1450)$, $\rho^{\prime\prime}(1700)$ and $\rho^{\prime\prime\prime}(2254)$, respectively.
+Currently, a factorization formalism that describes multi-body $B$ meson decays in entire phase space is not yet available at present.
 It seems reasonable to assume the factorization of three-body $B$ meson decays as a working principle, when two final-state mesons are collimated and the bachelor meson recoils back~\cite{Chen:2002th, El-Bennich:2009gqk, Virto:2016fbw,Krankl:2015fha}.
 This situation exists particularly in the low $\pi\pi$ or $K\pi$ invariant mass region ($\lesssim$2 GeV) of the Dalitz plot \cite{Dalitz:1953cp,Dalitz:1954cq} where most resonant structures are seen.
 The Dalitz plot is typically dominated by resonant quasi-two-body contributions along the edge.
 This proposal provides a theoretical framework for studies of resonant contributions based on the quasi-two-body-decay mechanism.
 The nonperturbative (collinear) dynamics responsible for the production of the meson pair, including final-state interactions between the two mesons, is absorbed into two-meson distribution amplitudes (DAs) naturally~\cite{Grozin:1983tt,Grozin:1986at,Muller:1994ses,Diehl:1998dk,Diehl:1998dk1,Diehl:1998dk2}.
 The formulation of three-body $B$ meson decays is then simplified to that of quasi-two-body decays, where a Feynman diagram for hard kernels contains a single virtual gluon exchange at leading order (LO) in the strong coupling $\alpha_s$.
 The typical PQCD factorization formula for the $B\to P_1P_2P_3$ decay amplitude can be described as the form of \cite{Chen:2002th}